OpenProducer/angelcityjazz/wp-content/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.0.7] 2023-01-26 =

+* Fix - Modifications to custom tables registration to ensure all sites get the new 6.0 table schema, preventing 404 and other related issues.
+[TEC-4631]
+* Language - 0 new strings added, 217 updated, 1 fuzzied, and 0 obsoleted

 = [6.0.6] 2023-01-18 =